kss14/yaml-router/README.md

 ```
 The controller `main:about` will be parsed so the `aboutController` in `/app/controllers/main.js` is loaded.

+Multiple .yml routing files can be loaded using the resource/prefix syntax, see code example above.

 See also the `examples` folder in the project.